VolumeElement/VolumeElement.github.io/_posts/2023-06-20-fun-with-elliptic-curves.md

 yields the terrifying looking point `(154476802108746166441951315019919837485664325669565431700026634898253202035277999/36875131794129999827197811565225474825492979968971970996283137471637224634055579 : 4373612677928697257861252602371390152816537558161613618621437993378423467772036/36875131794129999827197811565225474825492979968971970996283137471637224634055579 : 1)`.

-This does nto have integer coordinates like we want, but fortunately the original curve is projective, so we can just clear the denominators and we'll still get a solution!
+This does not have integer coordinates like we want, but fortunately the original curve is projective, so we can just clear the denominators and we'll still get a solution!

 ```
 #Make a, b, and c integers